J.G.G. v. Trump: Statements out of court

-On March 17, White House Executive Associate Director of Enforcement and Removal Operations Tom Homan told Fox News, "I don't care what the judges think," and said he would continue his department's operations against migrants.
+District court

 After a hearing in which government attorneys did not answer questions about the flights and other matters, Boasberg ordered the government to provide information, which could be filed under seal, including sworn declarations about the flights and its position on whether and how it would respond to his questions.

 Attorney general Pam Bondi and other Department of Justice (DOJ) officials argued in a March 17 legal filing that "an oral directive is not enforceable as an injunction".
 Bondi and other DOJ officials then submitted a March 18 legal filing stating that regarding certain details about the deportation flights requested by Boasberg, "there is no justification to order the provision of additional information, and that doing so would be inappropriate".

 In its filing on March 19, the government argued that the executive branch has an "absolute and unreviewable" authority over national security and foreign policy concerns.
 Boasberg stated that the government had "evaded its obligations" in answering his questions and gave the DOJ two days to respond.
 That same day in a media interview, Bondi said that Boasberg "has no right to ask those questions" regarding details about the deportation flights, and has "no power" to order the Trump administration to stop the deportation flights, as Bondi declared that judges are "meddling in our government".

-The next day, the judge called the government's response "woefully insufficient" and again ordered it to provide information and explain its reasons for claiming its actions did not violate the original order.
-In a March 21 hearing, the judge expressed frustration with the government's lack of cooperation in answering questions about the government's not having returned the flights with the deportees and stated "I will get to the bottom of whether they violated my order and who ordered this."
+The next day, Boasberg called the government's response "woefully insufficient" and again ordered it to provide information and explain its reasons for claiming its actions did not violate the original order.

-On March 24, invoking the state secrets privilege, the government stated it would decline to respond further to the court order to provide more information about the flights.
+In a March 21 hearing, Boasberg expressed frustration with the government's lack of cooperation in answering questions about the government's not having returned the flights with the deportees and stated "I will get to the bottom of whether they violated my order and who ordered this."
+The government invoked the state secrets privilege three days later, and stated it would decline to respond further to the court order to provide more information about the flights.